PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ## COMPARISON WITH THE PREVIOUS VERSION OF THE STANDARD

 The updated standard introduces several enhancements over the previous version.
 One of the key changes is the definition of an OpenAPI.
 This will allow companies to proactively request certificates and provide feedback on their status.
-For the notification's requests, the Industry Core Standard (CX-0151 Industry Core: Basics v.1.0.0) has been adopted.
+For the notification's requests, the Industry Core Standard ([CX-0151:1.0.0 Industry Core: Basics](https://catenax-ev.github.io/docs/standards/CX-0151-IndustryCoreBasics)) has been adopted.

 Another important update involves a correction to the data model.
 The enclosedSiteBpn trait now accurately supports both BPNS and BPNA values, resolving a previous issue.
 Resolved an issue in the usage policy.